instructor-ai/instructor/docs/blog/posts/validation-part1.md

 From the simplicity of Pydantic and Instructor to the dynamic validation capabilities of LLMs, the landscape of validation is changing but without needing to introduce new contepts.
 It's clear that the future of validation is not just about preventing bad data but about allowing llms to understand the data and correcting it.

-If you enjoy the content or want to try out `instructor` please check out the [github](https://github.com/jxnl/instructor) and give us a star!
+If you enjoy the content or want to try out `Instructor` please check out the [github](https://github.com/jxnl/instructor) and give us a star!